Bembridge

 Bembridge is a village and civil parish located on the easternmost point of the Isle of Wight.
 It had a population of 3,848 according to the 2001 census of the United Kingdom, leading to the implausible claim by some residents that Bembridge is the largest village in England.
 Bembridge is home to many of the Island's wealthiest residents.
 The population had reduced to 3,688 at the 2011 Census.

 Bembridge sits at the extreme eastern point of the Isle of Wight.
 Prior to land reclamation the area of Bembridge and Yaverland was almost an island, separated from the remainder of the Isle of Wight by Brading Haven.
 On the Joan Blaeu map of 1665, Bembridge is shown as Binbridge Iſle, nearly separated from the rest of Wight by River Yar.

 Prior to the Victorian era Bembridge was a collection of wooden huts and farmhouses, which only consolidated into a true village with the building of the church in 1827 (later rebuilt in 1846).

+Name

+The name means '(the place lying) within the bridge' or 'this side of the bridge', from Old English binnan and brycg.
+The translation refers to Bembridge being on a peninsula at the easternmost point of the island, and as the Eastern Yar used to be a broad tidal creek as far as Brading and Sandown, being called The Isle of Bembridge (or Binbridge Isle on Speed's map of 1611).
+It could only be reached by boat or crossing a bridge at Yarbridge.
+The bridge was built ~1300, so the name cannot be from before that date.
+The older name is possibly Orham, since the village is possibly on the site of Orham Manor (in the Domesday Book).
+It means 'the river-meadow or promontory by the shore', from Old English ōra and hamm.